 0 have signed.
 Let’s get to 10,000!

 The Western Australian Government are planning to trial S.M.A.R.T (Shark Management Alert Real Time) drumlines in January 2019 (in Gracetown for at least 12 months) which will attract, hook and relocate sharks.
-This is in response to calls to reduce shark risk and protect the economy.
+This is in response to calls to reduce shark risk and protect the local economy.
 The key target species is the protected Great White Shark.

 Why we are opposing S.M.A.R.T DRUMLINES (SDLs): There is no evidence that using SDLs to relocate sharks increases safety overall, and there is concern that attracting sharks with baits will increase risk to ocean users.
 Most Australians do NOT support the use of lethal shark risk mitigation strategies, and SDLs are potentially lethal.
 Sharks are critical for the health of our oceans, and if WA sharks perish due to SDLs, this puts their numbers and our environment at further risk.
 Citizens are worried that this action will be expanded and ultimately lead to an intentionally lethal campaign, similar to the one implemented in 2014.
 There are also concerns that using drastic measures will reinforce the view that sharks are “monsters” that “stalk” humans when a more responsible and realistic message should be conveyed.

 What we want the WA Government to do: Wait for reliable evidence from the NSW trials that SDLs increase safety and protect sharks before considering their use in WA.
 Better promote shark repellents that have scientific backing by offering higher rebates, and support developers efforts to refine this technology further.
 Trial other systems that do not risk the environment including the Ocean Guardian BEACH01, the Sharksafe Barrier, and Shark Spotters, and install shark trauma medical kits at beaches.
 Address the issues of whale carcasses, salmon, seals, and cray pots in attracting sharks and provide more warning signs about the risks.
 Address the issue of lost revenue in communities temporarily affected by incidents by investing in new tourism ventures.
 Do more to correct negative misperceptions by educating the public about the critical role of sharks in our environment, and the small risk they pose to ocean users.